masasam/emacs-easy-hugo/README.md

 The browser opens automatically and you can preview the blog on your PC
 Even if you run the easy-hugo-preview command many times, only one hugo process will run so do not mind it
-Since the process of hugo running in the PC disappears in 300 seconds, you do not have to worry
+Since the process of hugo running in the PC disappears in 300 seconds,
+you do not have to worry about killing hugo process

 ![easy-hugo7](image/easy-hugo7.png)